-ACI Stainless double-butted are excellent spokes - they are 20% Chromium, fit hub holes nicely with a smooth bend & nicely rolled thread.
+We keep these for cheaper and classic builds.
+They are excellent spokes - are 20% Chromium, fit hub holes nicely with a smooth bend & nicely rolled thread.
 Very few breakages over the years, they seem to bend in crashes too and we use Purple Extreme lube to combat corrosion from winter crud.
-We have built wheels for global-touring, downhill racing and almost all other applications with these spokes over the years - with NO issues due to the spokes of any kind.
+We have built wheels for global-touring, downhill racing and almost all other applications with these spokes over the years - with NO premature failures of any kind.
 Amazing quality.

 Sapim Laser spokes on the front wheel compliment ACI on the rear for a traditional looking wheelset with a little but of weight loss on the front.
 There are other thin spokes on the market, they are usually dreadful.
 Lasers are excellent.